MicaelDID/FractBench/README.md

 5000
 ```

-Note: depending on your windows localization settings it maybe be . instead of , that is used as decimal point.
+Note: depending on your windows localization settings the decimal point maybe be . instead.

 The size of the generated fractal would also affect total processing time, as well as single threaded (slower) compared to multi threaded (faster).